jonathanhogg/flitter/docs/language.md

 ## Nodes

-The purpose of any **flitter** program is to construct a render tree.
+The purpose of any **Flitter** program is to construct a render tree.
 Individual literal nodes are represented by an exclamation mark followed by a name, e.g., `!window`.
 Nodes can be tagged with additional arbitrary names that aid in readability.
 A hash character followed by a name will tag the